Restaurant 20 Victoria: History

 Restaurant 20 Victoria was opened in 2021 by Chris White, following the expiry of the lease of his Toronto restaurant Brothers Food & Wine.
 Starting operations during the COVID-19 pandemic, the restaurant initially offered only sidewalk seating due to indoor dining restrictions in place in Ontario.
-The kitchen is led by chef Julie Hyde, who is also formerly of Brothers Food & Wine.

 The restaurant is named after the street address it operates from, 20 Victoria Street.

-Chef Hyde announced her departure from the restaurant as of January 2026.
+From the restaurant's opening until the end of 2025, the kitchen was led by chef Julie Hyde, who is also formerly of Brothers Food & Wine.
+Hyde announced her departure from the restaurant as of January 2026, being replaced by Rafael Covarrubias of fellow Toronto-area Michelin-starred restaurant Hexagon.

 Concept

-It offers a seven-course tasting menu in its dining room, as well as an a la carte menu offered from its bar seating that faces the open kitchen.
+It offers a seven-course tasting menu in its dining room, as well as an à la carte menu offered from its bar seating that faces the open kitchen.

 The business is a no-tipping restaurant and service is included in the bill.

 Recognition

 The restaurant received a Michelin star in Toronto's 2023 edition of the Michelin Guide, recognizing its "pristine seafood and refined sauce work."
-It is the only Michelin-starred establishment in Toronto headed exclusively by a female chef.
+Until the departure of chef Hyde at the end of 2025, it was the only Michelin-starred establishment in Toronto headed exclusively by a female chef.
 20 Victoria retained its star in the 2024 and 2025 guides.

 20 Victoria was also recognized with the 'Best Service' award at the 2023 Toronto Michelin award ceremony.

 The restaurant was ranked #4 in Canada's 100 Best Restaurants list in 2024.
 It also topped Air Canada's annual list of best new restaurants in Canada in 2022.